 I was also the girl mammas trusted their little girls with.
 Back in school (I studied in an all-girls convent for most of my school-going years), when any gang of friends wanted to go out mothers wouldn't think twice about saying yes if they knew I was tagging along too.
 It got to a point when I was invited because others wouldn't be allowed unless I was in.
 It, quite naturally, annoyed me.
 I told them I was not a chaperone, and I preferred spending my free time reading a good book or talking books and music with a good friend, thank you very much!
 Much like Hermione!

-I have a temper to put fear in the hearts of all who behold me!
+Like Ferdinand the Bull I love silence and my own company, I have a great deal of patience until I am stung, then I have a temper to put fear in the hearts of all who behold me! |

 However, I really am a person who enjoys her own company, just like Ferdinand the Bull.
 He is a kindred spirit, is Ferdinand.
 All he loved to do all day was sit under his favourite tree in the meadow and smell the flowers.
 I could do it too.
 Spend the whole day smelling the salty sea air, or the freshly wet earth after a sudden shower of rain, or the crisp scent of new paper, or the musty one of yellowed pages, anything really that can send my senses into overdrive.
 I could sit curled up on a chair with a book, or a paper and pen, or a running programme or simply just sit and dream, and not pine for company at all.
 I appreciate the silence.